 However, that doesn’t deter most people from launching their own restaurant and physical embodiment of a food-driven vision.
 If you’re new to the game, you might have already ticked off most of the steps on your to-do list—readied the business plan, money in the bank, hired the core staff, leased the commercial space, and procured all the necessary permits and licenses.
 But there’s still one major task on the list—setting up the restaurant’s kitchen.

-The kitchen is the nerve center of your restaurant, so the process of setting it up has to be immaculate.
+According to experts at thekitcheninspiration.com, the kitchen is the nerve center of your restaurant, so the process of setting it up has to be immaculate.
 A poorly-designed kitchen impacts the productivity and efficiency of your chef and the kitchen staff, and by extension, the food you put out.
 That can prove to be the death knell for your restaurant dreams.
 Here are a few things to keep in mind while setting up your restaurant kitchen: